-Submissions are now closed for the 19th annual Atlanta Jewish Film Festival (AJFF), coming to theaters February 6-February 26, 2019.
+Submissions are now open for the 20th annual Atlanta Jewish Film Festival (AJFF), coming to theaters February 2020 (final dates TBD).

 Submission Deadlines and Entry Fees